Travel and Housing

 Garages: The garages closest to the music school are the Atwater Garage and the Jordan Garage (top level only).
 These garages charge hourly rates, with a maximum of $24.00/day, or a maximum $6.00 charge if you enter after 5pm.
 All garages are free on Saturdays and Sundays. *Please note: garages have labeled A, C or R permit parking spots on lower levels—this is reserved parking and you will be ticketed during applicable hours.*

 Parking regulations on the Indiana University campus are in effect year-round.
 Every available parking lot, scooter/motorcycle parking section and bicycle rack requires a properly displayed permit issued by the IU Parking Operations office located in the Henderson Parking Garage.
-Find more information on buying a parking pass on the IU Parking Operations website
+See maps below for parking lot and parking garage locations and Permit requirements.

 The IU Campus Bus is free of charge for all!
 Click here for a real-time, interactive map of IU bus routes and stops.
 (This link is smartphone-friendly!)

 Bloomington Transit is free to students with valid I.D. and $2 per ride for everyone.
 Click here [PDF] for a full map of Bloomington’s bus lines.